ordinals/ord/docs/src/guides/wallet.md

 `ord` uses `bitcoind` to manage private keys, sign transactions, and broadcast transactions to the Bitcoin network.
-Additionally the `ord wallet` requires the [`ord server`](explorer.md) to run in the background as well.
+Additionally the `ord wallet` requires [`ord server`](explorer.md) running in the background.
 Make sure these programs are running:

 ```
 bitcoind -txindex